sl-sh-dev/sl-sh/README.md

 This is a shell build around a simple version of lisp for scripting.
 The prompt also follows this pattern (with the exception that you can leave out the outer parentheses).
-It is NOT a POSIX shell and makes to attempts to be one.
+It is NOT a POSIX shell and makes no attempts to be one.

 It supports quote and backquote (with , and ,@ expansion).